-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

 - Beta endorphins

-5 Multiple Choice Questions
+5 Multiple choice questions

 - Include Triiodothryronine or T3 and Tetraiodothyronine or T4 or thyroxine.
 Transported in blood.
 Bind with intracellular receptor molecules and initiate new protein synthesis.
 Increase rate of glucose, fat, protein metabolism in many tissues thus increasing body temperature.
 Normal growth of many tissues dependent on thyroid hormones.
 Calcitonin from parafollicular cells reduces blood calcium levels

 - Metabolism and tissue maturation, Ion regulation, Water balance, Immune system regulation, Heart rate and blood pressure regulation, Control of blood glucose and other nutrients, Control of reproductive functions and secondary sex characteristics, Uterine contractions and milk release

 - Anterior Pituitary.
 Cause fat breakdown and release of fatty acids into circulatory system

 Parathyroid hormone (PTH) → Parathyroid gland.
 Also called Parathormone.
 Targets bones, kidneys, and intestine.
 Increases blood calcium levels by stimulating osteoclast activity, increases phosphate release from bone but also increases excretion in the kidney to decrease blood phosphate levels.